-- submitting proposals to the Board of Directors concerning the remuneration of managing directors and other directors who serve in particular offices, while monitoring the application of the decisions reached by the Board of Directors; - b. periodically assessing the criteria adopted for the remuneration of key management personnel; - c. monitoring their application on the basis of the information provided by the Managing Directors; - d. formulating proposals and opinions for the Board of Directors on remuneration, the determination of performance objectives related to the variable component of remuneration and checking that such objectives have been achieved; - e. reviewing the Remuneration Report pursuant to Art.
-147-ter of the Consolidated Finance Act.
+- a. submitting proposals to the Board of Directors concerning the remuneration of Chief Executive Officers and other directors who serve in particular offices, while monitoring the application of the decisions reached by the Board of Directors; - b. periodically assessing the criteria adopted for the remuneration of key management personnel; - c. monitoring their application on the basis of the information provided by the Chief Executive Officers; - d. formulating proposals and opinions for the Board of Directors on remuneration, the determination of performance objectives related to the variable component of remuneration and checking that such objectives have actually been achieved; - e. reviewing the Remuneration Report pursuant to Art.
+147-ter of the TUF.

-The establishment of this Committee guarantees the broadest, most transparent information on the remuneration due to the Managing Directors and senior executives and the methods for determining such remuneration.
+The establishment of this Committee guarantees the broadest, most transparent information on the remuneration due to the Chief Executive Officers and senior executives and the methods for determining such remuneration.
 However, it is understood that, in accordance with Art.
 2389 (3) of the Civil Code, the remuneration committee acts solely in an advisory capacity while the power to determine the remuneration of directors with particular roles remains, in any event, with the Board of Directors, having sought the opinion of the Board of Statutory Auditors.

 The Company has also approved rules and procedures for the operation of the Committee.
-Under these rules and procedures, the committee meets at least twice a year and always prior to the Board of Directors' meeting called upon to approve the remuneration of Directors with specific roles and/or of the Company's senior management.
+Under these rules and procedures, the committee meets at least twice a year and always prior to the Board of Directors' meeting called upon to approve the remuneration of Directors with particular roles and/or of the Company's senior management.